 And yes, the general trend has been to use more nickel in lithium-ion battery designs — both because they’re trying to limit the use of cobalt, which is much rarer and more expensive and hard to source, and because nickel provides better range.
 Though the 1-1-8 battery is nothing new, and many current electric vehicle battery designs (including Tesla’s) already are reported to have nickel at 80% of the cathode, though they tend not to talk publicly about the specific formulas used.

-And, finally, the stock is indeed trading right around US$2 (though it’s not particularly tiny, the market cap is around $2.2 billion).
+And, finally, the stock is indeed trading right around US$2.50, up from about $2.20 when this article first appeared in February (though it’s not particularly tiny, the market cap was around $2.2 billion, and with all the new shares they sold in the past year or so it’s now $3 billion).

 The nickel market seems pretty interesting, mostly because the primary driver of demand in recent years, steel production (particularly stainless steel), has also helped bring on a lot of low-quality nickel supply that’s adequate for steel (you’ll see this referred to as NPI, “nickel pig iron”), whereas the growing demand from batteries, if it works out as prognosticators expect, will be for a much higher purity nickel that can be converted to nickel sulfate.